Bedroom count

 Property type

-Norwalk, CT runs roughly 1.5× the $1,950/month national median, placing it among pricier East Coast metros.
-The market has 104 total rentals, offering a limited but varied selection for renters.
+Norwalk runs roughly 1.5× the $1,950/month national median, placing it among pricier coastal metros.
+The market includes 103 total rentals, with a smaller inventory at higher price points.

 Median rent in Norwalk